Hochschwab Mountains

 The Hochschwab, Hochschwab Mountains, Hochschwab Alps or Hochschwab Group (Hochschwabgruppe) is a mountain range in the Northern Limestone Alps of Austria.
-The range is in the Styria.
+The range is in Styria.
 The highest peak is also called Hochschwab and is 2,277 metres above the Adriatic.

 Location

 The mountain range is located in the eastern part of the Northern Alps in the Austrian state of Styria.

 According to the Alpine Club classification of the Eastern Alps (AVE) the range is bounded as follows: